Suresh Bhat

-Personal Life
+Personal life

 Bhat was born in a Karhade Brahmin family in Amravati, Maharashtra to Shridhar Bhat, a physician.
-His mother was fond of poetry and made young Bhat learn famous Marathi poems by heart.
-He later acknowledged this practice to be a key influence in the development of his poetic abilities.Bhat completed his education in Amravati, and earned a B.A. degree in 1955.
-According to him, his poems were the only source of comfort for him during such times of bitterness and depression.
+His mother was fond of poetry and made young Bhat often read famous Marathi poems.
+He later acknowledged this practice to be a key influence in the development of his poetic abilities.
+He earned the B.A. degree in 1955.
+Poems comforted him as he battled bitterness and depression throughout his life finally accepting Atheism.

-After completing his education he took teaching jobs in rural area of Amravati and continued writing poems.
+After completing his education he took teaching jobs in rural areas of Amravati and continued writing poems.

+In 1964, he married Pushpa Mehendale, who hailed from Pune, but worked as teacher in Madhan, Amravati.

-Suresh Bhat converted to Buddhism with the help of Bhante Surai Sasai.
-Because of Buddhism was the religion of Babasaheb Ambedkar, who was an ideal to him.
+He converted to Buddhism in presence of Bhante Surai Sasai and Bhau Lokhande.
+Dr. Ambedkar was an ideal to him.

-Suresh Bhat died of cardiac arrest on 14 March 2003.
-He was 70.
+Bhat died of cardiac arrest on 14 March 2003, at the aged of 70.
+He is survived by his son, Chittranjan Bhat and daughter.